StrawHatUnicorns/appraise.me/README.md

 ## Development Setup

-1. Fork this repository
+1. Clone this repository

 2. Run ``` python main.py ```

-3. Go to localhost:8080 on your web browser
+3. Go to [localhost:8080](localhost:8080) on your web browser

 ## Credit